sarah-hourihan/sarah-hourihan.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Sarah!
 I am passionate about biology and maximizing participation in STEM.
-Currently, I am completing my undergraduate studies at Vanderbilt University, where I study Biological Sciences and Music (Clarinet).
-I research birdsong evolution in the Creanza Lab at Vanderbilt and serve as a laboratory assistant for the Hu Lab at Vanderbilt Medical Center.
+I am an incoming PhD student at the University of Southern California.
+In May 2024, I completed my undergraduate studies in Biological Sciences and Music (Clarinet) at Vanderbilt University.

 **Contact Me!**
 ======